BUILDING UI-ISU RESEARCH PARTNERSHIPS

 Proposals must include the following 5 components:

 - Narrative of no more than five single space pages of text (12 pt+ font, 1" margins) that provides the technical details of the project including methodology and approach.
 The narrative should: (i) highlight the innovative, novel, and intellectual merits of the proposed work; (ii) the value gained by the collaboration between UI and ISU (examples include joint publications, conference posters/presentations and submission of grant proposals that demonstrate synergy and innovativeness beyond the independent capabilities of each institution ); (iii) the anticipated barriers or technical difficulties that make it a high-risk, but high pay-off project; (iv) how the seed funds would mitigate these challenges and position the team to seek external funds; and (v) expected outcomes and impacts.
 It is expected that the narrative will address the review criteria in appropriate sections of the application.
+UPDATE: References are included in the five-page limit.

 - Timeline for the implementation plan (no more than one page in length -- does not count against the narrative page limitation).